jcmkang/Michelin_Restaurants_Bay_Area/README.md

 - frontend.py interacts with the user while fetching data from SQLite Databse

 ## Running the Application
-- First, run backend.py to get the data, create a JSON file, and write the JSON to a SQLite Database
+- First, run backend.py to scrape the data, create a JSON file, and combine the JSON to a SQLite Database
-- After backend.py has created 3 JSON files and 3 DB files for San Jose, Cupertino, and San Francisco, Run frontend.py to start the GUI application
+- After backend.py has created the combined DB file for San Jose, Cupertino, and San Francisco..
+- Run frontend.py to start the GUI application

 ## Source
 - [Micheline Guide Restaurant- San Jose](https://guide.michelin.com/us/en/california/san-jose/restaurants)